 property body as [Square]

-- A property may be given an initial value in the constructor.
+It may be given an initial value within a constructor but

-If the property is not initialised within the constructor then it will automatically be given the empty value for that Type.
-You may test whether a property contains this default value by writing e.g.:
+if it is not thus initialised, then it will be given the default value empty for its Type.
+You can test whether a property contains this

 - Whenever you wish to access a property from within a method (or from within the constructor) on the same class, then the name of the property must be prefixed with the 'qualifier': property. ('property-dot').
 This applies whether you are reading or setting the property.
 By this means you can have a method parameter with the same name as a property, but they are unambiguous, because the property must be prefixed.
 A common pattern is to use the same name in a 'setter' method, for example: